-Erba Brusca is named after the fields of sorrel that once filled its orchard, a herb that in local dialect would be referred to as ‘erba brusca’.
-The attention to detail and use of wood and natural materials for the décor reflect the natural philosophy of the restaurant.
-The menu showcases a classic choice of dishes, most of which feature herbs that are grown in their vegetable garden, including parsley, basil, oregano, mint, sage and chamomile.
-Erba Brusca is a delightful restaurant for those who are seeking a tranquil evening amongst nature.
-It is located at the far end of the Navigli Pavese away from the chaos of the grand canal.
-We recommend cycling there on a warm day, or take the tram for 20 minutes from Porta Genova.
+Perfect for a tranquil evening among nature, Erba Brusca is named after the fields of sorrel – a herb that would be referred to as erba brusca in the local dialect – that once filled its orchard.
+The decor (wood and natural materials) reflect the natural philosophy of the restaurant, and the menu showcases a classic choice of dishes, most of which feature herbs that are grown in its vegetable garden, including parsley, basil and camomile.
+While soaking up the sunshine under the back garden’s pergola, you can try many dishes featured in its four- and six-course evening menus.
+Erba Brusca lies at the far end of the Navigli Pavese, away from the chaos of the grand canal.
+On a warm day, cycle to the restaurant, or take the tram from Porta Genova.

 Belé’s dimly lit dining room sets the mood for a special night, complete with exceptional Italian cuisine and an impressive drinks menu.
 The reviews of this restaurant are enough to make your mouth water, and there’s plenty to surprise even the most discerning foodie here.
 From the elegant antipasti, including prosciutto d’anatra, to the traditional risotto and tagliolini for which Milan is renowned, the menu is packed with playful interpretations of classic recipes.
 The sweet potato mousse is a must, as are the restaurant’s expertly crafted cocktails.